 Keep an open line of communication with the teacher

-Chat to the school about quiet areas, such as the library so they have a safe place to go if they feel overwhelmed and show your child where these areas are located.
+Chat to the school about quiet areas, such as the library, so your child has a safe place to go if they feel overwhelmed and show your child where these areas are located

 Transitioning to high school

 Graduating from primary school and moving into high school is an exciting but often scary time.
-Discovering potential career pathways and freedom to choose subjects of interest, it’s also an environment with more chance of bullying and discrimination can be confronting and overwhelming.
+While it can involve discovering potential career pathways and freedom to choose subjects of interest, it’s also an environment with more chance of bullying and discrimination, which can be confronting and overwhelming.